syncfusion-content/document-processing-docs/Document-Processing/Word/Word-Library/NET/Getting-Started.md

 ## Converting Word document to PDF

-Essential DocIO allows you to convert a Word document into PDF document in a few lines of code.
+Essential&reg; DocIO allows you to convert a Word document into PDF document in a few lines of code.

 Refer [here](https://help.syncfusion.com/document-processing/word/word-library/net/assemblies-required#converting-word-document-to-pdf) to know about the assemblies required to perform Word to PDF conversion in your application.